 “We all wish ... a quick improvement,” the Peruvian leader said on his arrival at the airport.

 Unlike after Chavez’s previous cancer operations in Cuba, the government has published no photos or video of the former soldier’s recovery.
 Neither has he made any of his normally frequent phone calls back home to Venezuelan state television.

 While Maduro has said he spoke to Chavez by telephone and in person during a previous visit to Havana, his comment on Dec.
 24 that the president had been up walking and doing exercises was met with derision from many in the South American country.

 Perhaps more than anything, the silence from the normally garrulous leader famous for his lengthy diatribes has led many to believe his 14 years in power may be coming to an end.

 In his absence, government officials were forced to postpone a ceremony on Thursday to swear him in for the new six-year term that he won at a presidential election in October.

 A clutch of Latin American and Caribbean leaders attended a rally that went ahead in Caracas regardless, where thousands of red-shirted loyalists held aloft copies of the constitution and were symbolically sworn-in in Chavez’s place.

 His condition is a top concern of officials in Cuba and other allied nations whose leftist governments have long benefited from years of Chavez’s oil-fueled generosity.

-Maduro, a former bus driver and union leader who shares his boss’s radical views, is in charge of day-to-day government until there is clarity over whether the president will return.
+Maduro, a former bus driver and union leader who shares his boss’s radical views, is in day-to-day charge of the government until there is clarity over whether the president will return.